hanzopgp/LSTMCryptoPricePrediction/README.md

 ## Presentation

 >Learning about tensorflow, jupyter notebook, numpy, matplotlib, sklearn and other libraries to quickly build and test neural networks.
 Starting from Sentdex's tutorial.
+Last introduction project before working on LSTM & Transformers to predict cryptocurrencies price. (for my intership at Deepn as AI dev)

 ## Dependencies